programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Analysis

-Visualizing partisanship can be a useful means for discourse analysis of a corpus' political valence.
+Visualizing partisanship can be a useful means for discourse analysis of a corpus' political polarity based on the most salient, opposing ideological stances.

 The second method of visualization presented in this lesson focuses on highlighting opposing sides of the corpus' salient topic by coloring each document's unique plot point, arrayed along the horizontal scale.
 To create this visualization, run the following code: